MolSnoo/Alter-Ego/Docs/developer_reference/commands/player_commands.md

 #### Description

 Lists all recipes you can carry out with the items in your inventory and items in the room.
 If you supply the name of an item in your inventory, you will receive a list of all recipes that use that item as an ingredient.
-There are crafting and object recipes.
+There are crafting and processing recipes.

 To carry out a crafting recipe, you must have both of the ingredients in your hands and combine them with the `.craft` command.
-Crafting recipes will be completed instantaneously.
+These recipes take no time.
+If reversible, you can use the `.uncraft` command to get the ingredients again.

-To carry out an object recipe, you must use the `.drop` command to place all the ingredients in the appropriate object, and then activate the object with the `.use` command.
-Object recipes take a certain amount of time to be completed.
-If it worked correctly, you will receive a message indicating that the process has begun, and another message when it is completed.
-You will not receive a message if the object was already activated when all of the ingredients were put in, though the recipe will still be carried out so long as all of the ingredients are in place.
+To carry out a processing recipe, use the `.drop` command to place all the ingredients in an object, and then activate the object with the `.use` command.
+These recipes take a set amount of time to complete.
+If it worked, you'll receive a message indicating that the process has begun, and another message when it finishes.
+You won't receive a message if the object was already activated when all of the ingredients were put in, but the recipe will still be carried out so long as all of the ingredients are in place.

 ## run